 Wrap-up

 Our quorum discussion has now come to an end!
-Please leave a comment or reach out if you have any questions or concerns about this blog’s content.
+Please reach out if you have any questions or concerns about this blog’s content.
 If you are interested in the quorum policies used in HADR and MF configurations, don’t miss 'The Book of Pacemaker - Chapter 4: Quorumania' from 'The Book of Db2 Pacemaker' series.
 For more information about quorum policies used with Pacemaker on all HA configurations, visit the Quorum policies supported on Pacemaker documentation.

 Want to learn even more about pureScale with Pacemaker?
 Keep an eye out for the next blog post in this series!